swiftlang/swift-evolution/proposals/nnnn-task-locals.md

   - quite often, values are set by a framework or runtime "once" before offering control flow to user code; usually none of the user-code adds any task local values, but only uses the existing ones (e.g. in logging or tracing)
   - **conclusion**: the "skip task-local 'empty' tasks" optimization is worth it,
 - **tasks should never have to worry about "racing" access to task local values**
-  - tasks must always be able to call `get(_:)` and get predictable values back; specifically, this means that a task _must not_ be able to mutate its task-local values -- because child tasks run concurrently with it, this would mean that a child task invoking `get()` twice, could get conflicting results, leading to a confusing programming model
+  - tasks must always be able to call `Task.local(_:)` and get predictable values back; specifically, this means that a task _must not_ be able to mutate its task-local values -- because child tasks run concurrently with it, this would mean that a child task invoking `Task.local(_:)` twice, could get conflicting results, leading to a confusing programming model
   - **conclusion**: task local storage must be initialized at task creation time and cannot be mutated, values may only be "bound" by creating new scopes/tasks.